After Wisdom Tooth Removal

 - Place ice packs to the sides of your face where surgery was performed.
 Refer to the section on swelling for a more thorough explanation.

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon for the first day following surgery.
 Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for thirty minutes.
-Repeat if necessary.
+Repeat with a new gauze pad every 30 minutes as necessary.
 If bleeding continues, bite on a moistened black tea bag for thirty minutes.
 The tannic acid in the black tea helps to form a clot by contracting bleeding vessels.
 To minimize further bleeding, do not become excited, sit upright, and avoid exercise.
 If bleeding does not subside, call our office for further instructions.

 Each individual’s reaction to surgery will vary depending on the degree of difficulty.
 The degree of pain may range from mild discomfort to severe pain.
 It is strongly recommended to follow the post-operative instructions closely, as this will make you as comfortable as possible in the days following your surgery.